ncshy/Linux-Investigations/investigate_stack/README.md

     113f:	5d                   	pop    %rbp
     1140:	c3                   	retq
 ```
 Pop the top of stack and store it in the base frame pointer.
-Increment sp=sp+8
+Increment rsp=rsp+8 <br>
-rsp now points to stack location containing return instruction pointer(116a).
+rsp now points to stack location containing return instruction pointer(116a). <br>
-retq instruction will pop this value and store it in eip register.
+retq instruction will pop this value from the stack, and store it in eip register.  <br>
-Thus the next instruction will be at adress 116a.
+Thus, the next instruction will be at adress 116a.

 # Back to main function
 ```
     116a:	89 45 f8             	mov    %eax,-0x8(%rbp)
     116d:	b8 00 00 00 00       	mov    $0x0,%eax
 ```
-eax contains the return value from the add\_vars function.
+eax register holds the return value from the add\_vars function. <br>
-This overwrites the previous value of variable 'a', which is what we expect since (a = add\_vars(a, b)).
+This is moved to location -0x8(%rbp), overwriting the previous value of variable 'a', which is what we expect since (a = add\_vars(a, b)). <br>
-Clear the value in the eax register.
+Clear the value in the eax register. <br>

-These are the important instructions that display the stack handling part of the program.
+These are the important instructions that display the stack handling part of the program. <br>
+Upon a function call, it saves the next instruction pointer, and passes arguments to the called function. <br>
+The called function, deals with preserving the previous stack frame base values, with reading the function arguments, and upon return copying the return instruction pointer to the eip register.